See geisha in Kyoto.

 Your guide will meet you today in the hotel lobby for a day of guiding.
 Firstly they will run through your trip and offer any local advice to you so you can enjoy the country with confidence.
 In the first section the guide will explain your itinerary in more detail and answer any questions you might have.
 They can also assist with validating your Japan rail pass if you require.
 This can take up to two hours so afterwards head out with your guide to see some of the highlights of the city.
 A good way of getting a different perspective of the capital is by taking the ferry from Hamarikyu Gardens - beautiful traditional landscaped gardens with a teahouse - up to the district of Asakusa to see the Buddhist temple of Sensoji.

 Another day at leisure in Tokyo.
 We suggest actually using this day to get out of the city and make a day trip to the seaside town of Kamakura.
 The train journey takes an hour and a quarter and trains leave regularly.
 At Kamakura, visit the temples and shrines speckled throughout the town, perhaps hiking up to see the 'daibutsu' (Great Buddha) via an intriguing shrine where locals come to wash money.

 Day 4 Matsumoto

-Leave Tokyo and, using your Japan Rail Pass, make the two and a half to three hour journey to Matsumoto in the Japanese Alps.
+Leave Tokyo and make the two and a half to three hour journey to Matsumoto in the Japanese Alps.
 Here you can explore independently the famous 'Crow Castle' with its black and white exterior, and wander around the city's characterful old merchant district.
 There's also the excellent Ukiyo-e Museum housing thousands of woodblock print work belonging to the wealthy Sakai family.